-If you are a contractor, sole proprietor, or volunteer, you are likely not eligible for workers’ compensation benefits.
+If you are an independent contractor, sole proprietor, or volunteer, you may not be eligible for workers’ comp benefits.

 You can be denied benefits on the grounds you were involved in illegal activity of any form.
 For example, if you were assaulting someone or attempting to steal, these could be reasons you are denied.
 Another form of illegal activity is going to work while under the influence of illicit drugs.
 If you were drunk while you were injured, this can also result in denial.